Tinnitus: You can turn down the volume

-Living with chronic pain and tinnitus, I have found success in changing my experiences with both conditions by changing how I think about, feel about, and behave with them.
-I no longer focus on them, fear them, or let them stop me.
+Living with chronic pain and chronic tinnitus, I've found success in changing my experiences with both conditions by changing how I think about, feel about, and behave with them.
+I no longer focus on them, fear them, or let them stop me from living well.

 I hope you find the information below helpful.